NoahJRalph/noahjralph-note-taker/README.md

 ## Description

 My very own sadistic note taker.
 Made using the criteria from Module 11 of my edX Web Development bootcamp.
 I made it as compact as possible within my tight time limit I had.
+The application allows users to take notes, save notes, review them in the left hand column, and delete old notes.

 ## Installation